 In January 2004, the South Asian Association for Regional Cooperation (SAARC) Summit was held, and the SAFTA Framework Agreement was signed by seven member states (India, Pakistan, Bangladesh, Sri Lanka, Nepal, Bhutan, and Maldives).
+This agreement entered into force in January 2006.
 Under it, the Non-LDC states (India, Pakistan and Sri Lanka), reduced their maximum tariff rates to 20% by the end of 2007 except for certain exceptional items.
 The least developed countries ("LDC" states) similarly reduced their maximum tariff rates to 30%.
 India and Pakistan reduced their tariff rates applicable to LDC states to 5% or less by the end of 2012 and Sri Lanka reduced its rates to 5% or less by the end of 2013.